Spell-check and automatic corrections

 As you type, Docs automatically underlines in misspelled words in red.
 Right-click an underlined word to see the suggested correction and replace the misspelled word.

-You can turn off the spell checker by deselecting Show spelling suggestions from the View drop-down menu.
+You can turn off the spell-checker by unchecking Show spelling suggestions from the View drop-down menu.

-Once you do this, any time you misspell this word in a Google document, the term will be replaced automatically with the correct spelling.
+Once you do this, any time you misspell this word in a file, the term will automatically be replaced with the correct spelling.

 - Select Preferences from the Tools drop-down menu.

-- Either deselect the checkbox next to the word for which you'd like to disable text substitution, or press the "x" to the right of the word to delete the row.
+- Either uncheck the checkbox next to the word or press the "x" to the right of the word to delete the row.